List of Beverly Hills, 90210 characters: Clare Arnold

-Kathleen Robertson portrays Clare Arnold (main, season 6–7; recurring, season 4–5), who met the group while she was a senior in high school and they were college freshman.
+Kathleen Robertson portrays Clare Arnold (main, season 6–7; recurring, season 4–5), who met the group while she was a senior in high school, and they were college freshman.
 She stayed through a few middle seasons.
 She is known for her high IQ and for being the somewhat-wild daughter of a wealthy diplomat and CU chancellor.
-She first appeared midway through Season 4 when she aggressively, yet unsuccessfully, pursued Brandon while she was still a high school student and he was in college.
+She first appeared midway through Season 4 when she aggressively, yet unsuccessfully, pursued Brandon while she was still a high school student, and he was in college.
 In Season 5, she became Kelly and Donna's roommate in the beach apartment and started CU as a college freshman.
-Clare evolved throughout the show; at first she was wild-child bad girl, but she eventually matured and became an integral part of the gang.
+Clare evolved throughout the show; at first, she was wild-child bad girl, but she eventually matured and became an integral part of the gang.
 She was romantically involved with David in Season 5 and Steve in Seasons 6 and 7, becoming the first girl to nail Steve's feet to the ground.
-The two almost moved in together, but the relationship fell apart due to Clare's anger over Steve's mother breaking up with her father.
+The two almost moved in together, but the relationship fell apart due to Clare's anger over Steve's mother breaking up with her father (in real life, Robertson informed producers with a few months of filming left in Season 7 that she wouldn't return to the series after it ended, and they responded by making Clare less likable and undermining her relationship with Steve in order to make her departure as non-impactful to the series as they could).
 Graduating a year early, Clare soon received an offer to attend an exclusive graduate school in France and the couple reluctantly split up for good after their CU graduation.
+She's only mentioned once after S7 ends, in a Season 8 episode where Steve bluntly tells Brandon that if he had really loved Clare he would have left California and joined her in France after she asked him to do so.